Rocky56gh9/Multi-Function-ePaper-Frame/README.md

 Note: The setup script also sets up access to the device from a local machine over USB using Gadget mode.
 Access the device over USB: ssh pi@raspberrypi.local<br>

-**Test the Screen**
-Once you've done all of this, you're ready to see if everything is installed correctly.
-Run the test script for the specific screen.<br>
-1. From the home prompt, enter **cd e-Paper/RaspberryPi_JetsonNano/python/examples**<br>
-2. Run **python epd_7in5b_V2.py**<br>

-If the script runs and you see the series of test images run, you should be good to proceed!

 # Crontab Jobs
 The setup script automatically runs the scripts according to this schedule.
 You can modify the schedule.
 All scripts run from 7am to 9pm as shown.